nocobase/nocobase/docs/en-US/api/http/index.md

 - `destroy`
 - `move`

-Built-in association actions for association only
+Built-in association actions for association only:

 - `set`
 - `add`